R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Prerequisites

-* You need to install JDK 17.
+* You need JDK 17.
 You can download JDK 17 [here](https://www.oracle.com/java/technologies/downloads/).

 ## Compile the sample application